kevinolega/minimalchanges/_posts/2023-10-20-time-management.md

 The diary helps you see how you spend your time and identify opportunities for improvement.

-After 1-2 weeks of data, what to do with your life becomes extremely obvious.
+After one too two weeks of data, what to do with your life becomes extremely obvious.

-Suppose I discover that I spend 2 hours daily on social media and four hours daily on games, and I'm not collecting my 20 hours a week of client work.
+Suppose, I discover that I spend two hours daily on social media and four hours daily on games, and I notice that I'm not collecting my twenty hours a week of client work.

 In that case, I don't need a mentor or YouTube influencer to tell me what to do.

-The games Summoner's War, Warcraft Rumble, Facebook, Instagram, and YouTube cost me $320 a week or, based on today's exchange rate, ₱18,144.
+I already know from my logs that the games Summoner's War, Warcraft Rumble, Facebook, Instagram, and YouTube cost me $320 a week or, based on today's exchange rate, ₱18,144.

 Common sense dictates that I need to tone down social media and games for the following weeks.

 I then regularly review my work diary to identify the top two activities that produce positive and negative outcomes.

-What are the top two things in my list of activities that give me the most positive results?
-I'd occasionally rephrase that to most profit, satisfaction, fun, etc.
+**What are the top two things in my list of activities that give me the most positive results?** I'd occasionally rephrase that to most profit, satisfaction, fun, etc.

-What are the top two things in my list of activities that give me the most negative results?
-I'd occasionally rephrase that into frustration, wasted money, wasted time, resentment, etc.
+**What are the top two things in my list of activities that give me the most negative results?** I'd occasionally rephrase that into frustration, wasted money, wasted time, resentment, etc.

 For positive activities, the most common recurring items in my diary are:

 1. Writing in my diary.
 2. Getting more than eight hours of sleep.
-3. Take two servings of 5mg of creatine and 200mg of magnesium daily.
+3. Take two servings of 5 grams of creatine and 200 miligrams of magnesium daily.
 4. Strength training.
 5. Jiujitsu training.
 6. Sending 100 proposals (if I need more money)